ddc-java-16/gravity-game-Marc0E/README.md

 ## Credits, copyrights, and license information

-Written by Nicholas Bennett and Todd Nordquist.
+Written by Marco Estrada.

-&copy; 2022 CNM Ingenuity, Inc.
+&copy; 2023 CNM Ingenuity, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.